 Ironically, Churchill had left London for the Yalta Conference when the Soviet request came in.
 He wasn’t even there to give the order.
 The task fell to Deputy Prime Minister Clement Attlee.
 Churchill did not learn of the Russian request until he arrived in Yalta on February 4th.
 Stalin’s first question to him was, “Why haven’t you bombed Dresden?”
 Hugh Lunghi, Churchill’s interpreter, remembered that he had personally delivered the message to the Russians that the attack had been ordered.

 Forty years later, Churchill’s biographer Sir Martin Gilbert revealed these facts in a Moscow lecture before high-ranking, disbelieving Red Army officers.
 Martin said: “Then to my rescue arose an old general, bedizened with medals.
 During the war he had been deputy to General Aleksei Antonov, the Soviet chief of staff….

 Sir Martin revealed this at a Washington Churchill lecture in 2004.
 Our moderator, Juan Williams of Fox News, was incredulous.
 “Why then has the controversy over Dresden never ceased?”
 Juan asked.
-“It is a horrible fact that.
+“It is a horrible fact.
 We cannot erase it from the record.”
 Sir Martin replied:

 Who can say why one out of thousands of historical events creates interest while the others do not?
 The firebombing of Tokyo was far more devastating, and yet we never hear Tokyo discussed.
 To bomb Dresden, at request of the Soviets, was but one small part in a broad campaign.
 Churchill didn’t even order it.
 Yet there is no reason to suppose he would have reacted any differently than Attlee.